kk5190/kk5190/README.md

 A Full Stack developer with more than six years of experience in site building, frontend and backend development.
 Driven to provide excellent service and high-quality coding to create secure and functional sites for clients.
 Expert in Drupal content management systems and up to date on the latest developments and versions.

-* 🌍  I'm based in Varanasi, Uttar Pradesh
 * 🖥️  See my portfolio at [krishnasingh.co.in](http://www.krishnasingh.co.in/)
 * ✉️  You can contact me at [kk5190krrish@gmail.com](mailto:kk5190krrish@gmail.com)
-* 🧠  I'm learning React, WS
+* 🧠  I'm learning React, AWS
 * 🤝  I'm open to collaborating on Drupal